Home Lessons Tutorials Links Books About Us Site Map

 In 1935, all plane flights over the White House were barred because they were disturbing President Roosevelt's sleep.

-He has a black Scottie name Fala.
+He his dog was a black Scottie name Fala.
 He was perhaps the most famous of all White House pets.
 Fala can be seen in several photos of Roosevelt.

 FDR was the first president whose mother wes eligible to vote for him.